Comp211-FA24/lab-00/README.md

 Then exit the container, and you'll be in your host OS's `learncli211` directory.
 Run `ls -a`, and you'll see that the files in the two directories are the same (because they're the same directory).
 Additionally, in this shared directory, you can add a new file in the container and see it in your host OS and vice versa.

-When you enter the container, your current working directory (cwd) will always initially be `/mnt/learncli/workdir`.
+When you enter the container, your working directory will always initially be `/mnt/learncli/workdir`.
 Recall from [Directories, Files, and Paths](https://uncch.instructure.com/users/9947/files/4534607?verifier=Ay7tjnpmx7Cdhg7TzNXg7zfPD6wbBhBJOy8NqWXK&wrap=1) (2.3) that you can print your working directory with `pwd`.

 ### Learn vim

 Vim is a customizable text-editor program that is included in most Linux systems.
-It is designed to make editing text text very efficient, though it may not seem so at first.
-In part, this is because nearly all vim controls use the keyboard, and you do not have to use your mouse at all.
+It is designed to make editing text very efficient, though it may not seem so at first.
 Vim has a very high skill ceiling (much higher than normal editing controls) but a high skill floor (you will need to take some time to get used to it).

 For example, here are two vim demos that show useful capabilities you cannot get out of normal text editing controls.
 You aren't expected to understand how to do the actions shown, but you should be able to see how the code is navigated/edited using only a few keystrokes compared to normal editing controls.